-South Padre Island is Texas' southernmost coastal community.
-Due to its unique geographic location, South Padre has a more 'tropical' feel than other Texas beaches.
+South Padre Island, a sandy barrier island, is Texas' southernmost coastal community.
+Due to its unique geographic location, South Padre (SPI) has a more "tropical" feel than other Texas beaches.
 But, although the beach itself is a huge draw for SPI visitors, it is hardly the only thing to do on this barrier island that lies just north of the Texas/Mexico border.

 Surf Into Schlitterbahn